DavidRieman/MaKeyMaKey/README.md

 If you find yourself in this situation, you can remedy it quickly by regrounding the input while you interact with the PC, or by simply disconnecting the MaKey MaKey.
 Note that it will not automatically start with the key being held; you have to complete the circuit at least once first.
 This is by design; it gives you time to reprogram the MaKey MaKey without having keys automatically spammed at you, etc.

+## Capacitive Touch

+TODO: Built this as a Capacitive Presentation Clicker project on CodePlex but will be migrating it into this code base as a simple settings option soon.

+Another common request for MaKey MaKey is the ability to trigger it without being grounded.
+This implementation is based on the technique described at: http://playground.arduino.cc/Code/CapacitiveSensor.
+While this gets the job done, for some unknown reason it turns out to be extremely slow when applied to many inputs.
+(I've raised this issue at [the MM forums](http://www.makeymakey.com/forums/index.php?topic=15304.msg17317#msg17317), but so far nobody has conveyed any insight.)
+So for now, try to limit how many inputs you place in Capacitive Touch mode.

 .